-The quantitative standard requires students to complete their program of study within 150% of the normal timeframe allotted for completion of the program.
+The quantitative standard (PACE) requires students to complete their program of study within 150% of the normal timeframe allotted for completion of the program.
+Transfer credit hours that meet degree requirements are considered in the determination of this 150% normal time frame, although not in computation of grade point average.
 The normal timeframe is measured in credit hours attempted (rather than semesters) to accommodate schedules of full-time and part-time students.

-In order to ensure completion of a program within the maximum timeframe, Keiser University requires students to successfully complete 67% of credit hours attempted each semester.
+In order to ensure completion of a program within the maximum timeframe, Keiser University requires that a student successfully complete 67% of credit hours attempted after completing his/her first semester at Keiser University and each semester thereafter.
 If a student withdraws from a course, the credit hours of that course are included in determining the quantitative standard of satisfactory academic progress.
 All students must have completed a minimum of 67% of credit hours attempted in order to graduate within 150% of the normal timeframe.